unravelin/ravelinjs/README.md

 ### Device ID Prefix

-RavelinJS prefixes the deviceId with `ravjs-` by default.
+RavelinJS prefixes the deviceId with `rjs-` by default.
 If you wish to use something else, for example if you are [upgrading](#upgrading) from a previous version and wish to maintain the opaque string format, simply specify your desired prefix or omit entirely: